Photo Credit: Iwona Castiello d'Antonio@aquadrata

 Get better, not bitter.
 Don’t strike back, lead the pack.
 Use the bullies of life to accomplish even greater things in life.
 Don’t retaliate, use that extra energy to win whatever race God has set before you.

 As I shuffle down the road as an old man now, I think about all the lessons I learned through my running career.
-Rise above adversity, get a backbone when things are tough, and use what was intended for evil for good.
+Rise above adversity, get a backbone when things are tough, and use what was intended for evil for good come to mind.

 I may not be as fast as the old days, but I can still outrun those bullies by giving it all I’ve got to help, love, and serve others.

 Yes, I am good with the old man shuffle.
 That old slow shuffle represents key life lessons learned through running in challenging situations over the course of a lifetime.

 Questions for prayer and reflection

 1. How can you use what was intended for evil for good?